 The contribution policy is set by laws of the State of New Jersey and contributions are required by active members and participating employers.
 Plan members and employer contributions may be amended by State of New Jersey legislation, with the amount of contributions by the State of New Jersey contingent upon the annual Appropriations Act.
-As defined, the PERS retirement system requires employee contributions based on 6.50% of employees' annual compensation, plus an additional 1% phased-in over 7 years beginning in July, 2012.
-The member contribution for PERS was 6.78% in fiscal year 2014 and 6.92% for fiscal year 2015 effective July 2014.
+As defined, the PERS retirement system requires employee contributions based on 6.92% of employee's annual compensation for fiscal year 2015.